Back to the blog

 a.
 Marshall Attack (Ruy Lopez)

-The Marshall Attack is one of the most respected and deeply analyzed gambits in chess.
-Black sacrifices a pawn for rapid piece activity, central control, and long-term initiative.
-Despite being a pawn down, Black often has a lasting attack on the kingside.
+The Marshall Attack is one of the most renowned and well-analyzed gambits in chess.
+Black sacrifices a pawn for quick piece play, central control and lasting initiative.
+He is now down a pawn, but Black frequently secures the attack on the kingside.

 Why It’s Sound: